 Homeowners wishing to use their properties as short-term rentals should always use a short-term lease agreement for each reservation.
-While certainly not exhaustive, provisions to be included in a short-term lease agreement include:
+While certainly not exhaustive, there are several provisions to include in every short-term lease agreement.

 Every adult who intends to use the property should be a named Guest, and each adult should sign the agreement.
 Homeowners are more fully protected if each person using the property is legally responsible for all terms of the agreement, including the full amount of the rent and the proper use and maintenance of the home.
 If all permitted Guests sign the agreement and consent to joint and several liability, a homeowner may legally seek the entire rent from any single Guest if the others do not pay.
 Additionally, if one Guest breaches an important provision of the agreement, the homeowner may terminate the agreement for all Guests who have signed.